-2.0 Intended Learning Outcomes By the end of this Unit, you will be able to: - ➤ Understand the marketecture of computer systems - ➤ Peruse the detailed component of the computer system
+- Understand the marketecture of computer systems - > Peruse the detailed component of the computer system

-3.0 Main Content

 3.1 Von Neumann Computer Architecture

-Von Neumann architecture described the digital-based computer hardware as a system comprising the following major parts
+Von Neumann's architecture described the digital-based computer hardware as a system comprising the following major parts

-- > System Unit

-- System board
+- System Unit - System board

-- > Central Processing unit
+- \triangleright Central Processing unit

-- > Ports
+- \triangleright Ports

-- > Input Devices
+- Input Devices

 - Output Devices

-- > Memory
+- AAAA Memory

 - Secondary storage

-- Communication devices
+- \triangleright Communication devices

-The functionality of these aforementioned parts is a similitude to the joint operation of the human body.
-Our brain is the central processing unit, our legs and hands are the input/output devices.
+The functionality of these parts mentioned above is a similitude to the joint operation of the human body.
+Our brain is the central processing unit, and our legs and hands are the input/output devices.
 Can you guess what the memory devices may refer to?

 Figure 12 shows the pictorial description of the Von Neumann architecture that serves as the basis for all digital computer systems.

-Figure 12 Von Neumann Computer Architecture In Figure 12, the central processing unit, popularly known as CPU for short, comprises of the control unit, arithmetic/logic unit and processor registers.
-The computer system operations are also controlled by the peripheral devices which are basically known as the input and output devices.
-We shall discuss the details of these component parts in the following modules 3.2 System Unit The system unit houses all the internal components of a computer system.
-These internal components include the system board, also known as the motherboard, the power supply COMPUTER HARDWARE unit, fixed hard drives, communication buses among others.
-Figures 12 and 14 show the illustrations of computer system unit.
+Figure 1 Von Neumann Computer Architecture

+In Figure 12, the central processing unit, popularly known as CPU for short, comprises the control unit, arithmetic/logic unit, and processor registers.
+The computer system operations are also controlled by the peripheral devices, which are known as the input and output devices.

+We shall discuss the details of these parts in the following modules

+3.2 System Unit

+The system unit houses all the internal components of a computer system.
+These internal components include the system board or the motherboard, the power supply unit, fixed hard drives, and communication buses, among others.
+Figures 12 and 14 show the illustrations of the computer system unit.

-Figure 13 Personal computer hardware
+Figure 2 Personal computer hardware